1996scarlet/OpenVtuber/Readme.md

 ## 特征点检测（Facial Landmarks Tracking）

+In this project, we applying facial landmarks for calculating head pose and slice the eye regions for gaze estimation.

-The 2D pre-trained model is from the [deep-face-alignment](https://github.com/deepinx/deep-face-alignment) repository, based on the heatmap regression face alignment algorithm at [TPAMI 2019](https://arxiv.org/pdf/1808.04803.pdf).
+The 2D pre-trained model is provided by [deep-face-alignment](https://github.com/deepinx/deep-face-alignment) repository, based on the heatmap regression face alignment algorithm at [TPAMI 2019](https://arxiv.org/pdf/1808.04803.pdf).
 The model is trained on i-bug 300-W datasets, which annotated as below:

 ![ibug](https://cloud.githubusercontent.com/assets/16308037/24229391/1910e9cc-0fb4-11e7-987b-0fecce2c829e.JPG)